ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

     Initialize a hierarchy (random weights) of given structure.

-    :param ioDescs: ([IODesc]) list of IODesc's (input-output descriptors, see IODesc).
-Defines the size of each input layer and its type
+    :param ioDescs: ([IODesc]) list of IODesc's (input-output (IO) descriptors, see IODesc).
+Defines the size of each IO layer and its type
     :param layerDescs: ([LayerDesc]) A list of filled-out descriptors (LayerDesc objects) describing how all the layers in the hierarchy should look

 .. function:: Hierarchy.initFromFile(self, name)